 Also, potential advantages arising from favorable circumstances in the future are not strengths.
 These are vague opportunities at best.
 It is crucial to acknowledge the difference.

-- If you are operating on borrowed funds, what burdens would that impose on your startup?
+- If you are operating on borrowed funds, what burdens would those impose on your startup?

-- Are you affected by any industry barriers of entry?
+- Are you affected by any industrial barriers of entry?
 Legitimately, or not?